top of page

 When your heart rises before a run, it helps to pause before interpreting it.
 Is this danger, or is this aliveness?
 Not a mindfulness exercise but an interoceptive one.
 Giving your body a moment to distinguish between activation and alarm before the system defaults to the louder signal.

-And when the group is the problem, when the pace or the pressure or the social dynamic is what is tightening things, just naming it quietly to yourself can be enough to interrupt the cascade.
-My nervous system is reading this as social threat.
-That recognition, what I call the Listen stage of Listen–Respond–Choose, does not fix the situation.
+And when the group is the problem, when the pace or the pressure or the social dynamic is what is causing the muscles to tense unnecessarily, just naming it quietly to yourself can be enough to interrupt the cascade.
+My body is reading this as pressure.
+That recognition, what I call the Listen stage of Listen–Respond–Choose, doesn't fix the situation - the conditions are the conditions.
 But it stops the automatic response completing unchallenged.
-You cannot always change the group.
+You can't always change the group.
 But you can stop fighting what your body is telling you and start working with it instead.

 This is what I call Whole Body Listening™.
 Not the voice that says you should be managing this better.
 Not the group's pace or the mountain's demand.
 The three systems that were already running before you clicked into your bindings: your spatial intelligence, your internal signals, your nervous system's quiet and continuous read of the people around you.
 When those feel heard rather than overridden, skiing stops being a negotiation with your own body.
 It becomes something closer to a conversation.